david-a-parry/JACKS/README.md

     pip3 install git+git://github.com/david-a-parry/JACKS.git

-Or in a using an environment.yml:
+Or in a conda environment using an environment.yml:

 ~~~
 dependencies: